itjosephk2/team_tracker/README.md

 ### **User Stories**

 1. As an HR Admin, I want to add employees so I can manage the workforce.
+2. As an Hr Admin, I want to add contracts and attach them to employees.
-2. As an HR Admin, I want to assign roles so employees have correct access.
+3. As an HR Admin, I want to assign permissions to users so they can access the software.
-3. As a Manager, I want to view my team members so I can track their details.
+4. As a Manager, I want to view my team members so I can track their details.
+5. As a Manager, I want to add contracts and attach them to employees who are in my team.
+6. As a Manager, I want to add contracts to the employee that I can manage the workforce.
-4. As an Employee, I want to view my personal details so I can check my contract status.
+7. As an Employee, I want to view my personal details so I can check my contract status.
-5. As an HR Admin, I want to restrict permissions so sensitive data is protected.

 ### **Task Tracking**